|Television remote control (Photo credit: Wikipedia)|

 Some of the videos and podcasts I've checked out recently have had bits and pieces of worthwhile content but suffered from serious audio problems, boring and repetitive visual content, or were dressed up in so much unnecessary cursing that I turned them off and moved on.
 I was able to do that without calling the people behind them names, publicly assaulting their characters, losing all respect for them, or trying to prevent others from being able to access their content.
 I simply moved on, knowing that I would be unlikely to return.

 If I know in advance that watching, listening, or reading something is going to make me seriously angry, why would I subject myself to it?
-And if I didn't know in advance but quickly realize it, why would I not just move on?
+And if I didn't know in advance but quickly realize it while watching, why would I not just move on?
 This is part of why I don't watch Fox "News" or any of the countless TV shows about hunting ghosts.
 I'm not going to find anything of value; I'm only going to get angry.
 Fortunately, I know how to change the channel.

 Subscribe to Atheist Revolution